jeslipriya/Restaurant-Frontend/README.md

 ## 🚀 How to Run the Project

-1. Clone this repository or download the project files.
+1. Clone this repository.
 2. Navigate to the `TasteBudz` directory.
-3. Open `dashboard.html` (or any page) in your browser.
+3. Open `index.html` (or any page) in your browser.
 4. Enjoy exploring the interface!

 ---